FrancisCrickInstitute/simple-segmentor/README.md

 e.g. `python experiment.py --config sequential.yml`

 When training is complete a results file will be written with performance metrics and speed reports.
+A full segmentation of both the training and validation sets will also be created.

 ### Data preparation
 Get the MitoEM-H images and labels from https://mitoem.grand-challenge.org/